TikTok 2023: Are gender-based trends reinforcing stereotypes?

 "I'm not a woman right now, I'm not making a dinner right now.
 I'm just having my bits and pieces and I'm just a girl having an evening."

-Most people who have posted "girl dinner" videos on TikTok use the term as a way of indicating their cavalier attitude to traditional meals and structures.
+Most people who have posted "girl dinner" videos on TikTok use the term as a way of indicating their cavalier attitude to traditional meals and structures and showing how they are pleasing their inner child.

 But, Maher notes: "You absolutely do not have to be a girl, woman, anybody can enjoy girl dinner."